What is eyelid agenesis?

 The goal of treatment is to address conjunctival and corneal damage and prevent further trauma to the eyes.
 Mild cases may be managed conservatively with artificial tears to lubricate and protect the corneal surfaces and antibiotics to treat corneal ulcers.

-Cryoepilation to freeze and destroy the hair follicles which prevent the regrowth of hairs along the eyelid margins.
+Cryoepilation freezes and destroys the hair follicles which prevent the regrowth of hairs along the eyelid margins.
 Multiple procedures may be necessary to ensure all hair follicles are destroyed.

 In some cases, if medical management is unsuccessful it may be necessary to enucleate (remove) the eye.